x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDomain/setGroups_en.md

 ##NAME##

-setGroups - reset the replication group contained in the domain
+setGroups - modify the replication group contained in the domain

 ##SYNOPSIS##